Spaceghost/spaceghost.github.com/_posts/2011-05-24-Feature-share.md

 #2.
 Idea number the next one: Encouraging BDD & CT practices

 My good friend [workmad3][] pointed out that my [Gemfile][] is silly, among other things.
 His reasoning is that I shouldn't include [Watchr][] and [ZenTest][] inside my Gemfile.
 Those really do belong in a gemset, but it should be the choice of the developer if they do or do not want to use them.
-While this all made perfect sense, I was clever enough to state that I was including them to help build a community environment that embraced BDD and CT in their development (Read: Play) of Monoceros.
+While this all made perfect sense, I was clever enough to state that I was including them to help build a community environment that embraced BDD and CT in their development (Read: Play) with Monoceros.

 Assuming the idea isn't hated by too many, I'll get the Gemfile in order and allow people to use --without when they bundle if they don't want it.
 It's like [Rubygems][] not using a sensible default. **cough**[notgeneratingdocumentationbydefault][]**cough** I also may be coming down with a cold.